Knives Out: Race

 Race was also examined in thematic studies of the film.
 Knives Out concentrates on a critique of white supremacy and liberal paternalism, comically depicting the Thrombey–Cabrera relationship through condescending affection and running gags about Cabrera's country of origin.
 In his essay for White Supremacy and the American Media, Michael Blouin contests the film's analysis of white nationalism.
 According to Blouin, Knives Out resigns itself to Jeffersonian democratic ideals of liberal universalism, pragmatic reasoning, and an a priori sense of justice that support a set of racialized assumptions.
 In doing so, all expressed antagonism is neutralized, therefore "depoliticizing a crisis that has so far proven to be resistant to the ideal prescribed by many white liberals".

 Narrative structure

 In Knives Out, Johnson experiments with narrative structure to generate suspense.
-The film begins in a traditional whodunit format that is subverted by two tonal shifts.
+It begins in a traditional whodunit format that is subverted by two tonal shifts.
 The first shift arranges the plot as a thriller by establishing Cabrera's reckoning with the manner of Harlan's death, her own implication in it, and her quest to evade the investigation's purview as causes of conflict, thus framing Blanc as the antagonist.
 In the second shift, through plausible deniability, Cabrera's innocence is unequivocal.
 This posed a significant writing challenge; Johnson intended Cabrera to be a sympathetic character whose behavior was to be perceived as justified.
 He also wanted to portray the extremes to which an innocent person might go when threatened with incarceration.